 - If an animal has a really heavy tick infestation it could become anaemic

-Tick Transmitted Canine & Feline Borreliosis (Lyme Disease) In the UK
+Tick Transmitted Canine and Feline Borreliosis (Lyme Disease) in the UK

 Cats are rarely affected with this disease (or it is not commonly diagnosed and reported as clinical symptoms can be the same as many other disease processes).
 Dogs can be infected with this disease and show no clinical symptoms at all (Subclinical) however, when infection does develop it may persist for several years.
 The most commonly seen symptoms are

 - High Temperature